stonefarmer9/CV/README.md

 #### People

 Through my time in hotels one skill mattered most and it was how you handled people.
 While not a natural skill entering the trade, it has certainly become one on leaving it.
-I have developed through years of customer service and working in teams a good ability to read a person and take steps to be someone who can work with them or provide an excellent experience for them.
+I have developed, through years of customer service and working in teams, an ability to read a person and take steps to be someone who can work with them or provide an excellent experience for them.
 My skills with people eventually led to me to Accor Hotels professions challenge, a competition to find the worlds best hoteliers.
 Working towards it I eventually came away with an award for best Receptionist in the UK, going onto to represent the UK at an international competition.

 #### Communication

-The first thing to kill a hotel is a lack of communication, was advice given to me by one of my first managers.
-I only fully understood this upon reaching management level, where a lack of communication turned a complaint about a damaged car to a corporote level fandango.
+The first thing to kill any workplace is a lack of communication, was advice given to me by one of my first managers.
+I only fully understood this upon reaching management level, where a lack of communication turned a complaint about a damaged car to a corporate level fandango.
 I have become a dutiful and diligent communicator from my time in this industry, implementing numerous methods for my teams and the wider company to communicate better.
-A big part of this was the simple introduction of publicly available technology like whattsapp and gdrive to ensure everyone was in the know at all times, along with handling the wider hotel's Duty Manager log, I became the man in the know most days and nexus of communication around the hotel.
+A big part of this was the simple introduction of publicly available technology like Whattsapp and Gdrive to ensure everyone was in the know at all times, along with handling the wider hotel's Duty Manager log, I ensured I was a man in the know most days and nexus of communication for the hotel.

 #### Creativity

 I consider myself to be creative at heart and love the written word above any other art form.
-I have long hobbied as a crestive writer, conjuring enitre worlds into existence before snuffing them out.
+I have long ridden the hobby of creative writer, conjuring entire worlds into existence before snuffing them out.
 I try to bring this creativity to everything I do, be it creatively changing a cigarette break into a daily managers meeting, or applying totally new approaches to problems.
-I feel this skill affords me n ability to easily throw out the old and bring in the new as all stories must evolve to be eternal.
+I feel this skill affords me an ability to easily throw out the old and bring in the new as all stories must evolve to be eternal.

 #### Patient

 I have always been patient with people, and progression.
 I feel it is one of my greatest strength and by far the one that has taken me furthest.
 It is an undeniable asset in me that has allowed me to take underperforming staff, and in a few months of hard work turn them into team leaders and supervisors.
-I take the time to listen to those who follow me and to lead them down a path they are happy with, I will always wait and pick them up when they stumble as all people do, and I will never leave a man behind because they are slow, I would rather re-work the team to make them fast.
+I take the time to listen to those who follow me and to lead them down a path they are happy with, I will always wait and pick them up when they stumble, as all people do, and I will never leave a man behind because they are slow, I would rather re-work the team to make them fast.

 #### Team leadership

-Having been a fervent follower of Simon Sinek's teachings since my exposure to it at a leadership training weekend.
-I followed his words and the words of some fantastic teachers based in the netherlands, and defined myself not as a manager but as a leader, someone who would lead the forlorn hope rather than direct it.
+Having been a fervent follower of [Simon Sinek's](https://www.youtube.com/watch?v=u4ZoJKF_VuA&list=FLS9PFx7DUC7LOAII8mrArkw&index=8&t=0s) teachings since my exposure to it at a leadership training weekend.
+I followed his words and the words of some fantastic teachers based in the [Netherlands](https://ps-ee.com/), and defined myself not as a manager but as a leader, someone who would lead the forlorn hope rather than direct it.
 I lived these values at my time in Windsor especially, even becoming the in house leadership trainer, allowing me to coach and teach the lessons that made me effective as people leader.
 It is really my aspiration to become a team leader or dare I say it, manager within technology as I believe my skills will truly shine in these roles eventually.

 ## Education & Qualifiations